Renzo-Cajayon/Calma-Transportation-Services/README.md

 The purpose of this capstone project is to create a web based car rental system that makes booking and managing rentals easier and more convinient for users.
-The system aims to improve efficience and reduce manual errors for both customers and staff.
+The system aims to improve efficiency and reduce manual errors for both customers and staff.